 What are you working on today – what are your areas of interest?

 A key area of focus for me is computer science education.
-One example of the things we’ve been working on are different models of middle school coding camps that can bring and support greater diversity.
+One example of the things we’ve been working on is different models of middle school coding camps that can bring and support greater diversity.
 We’ve created camps focused on computing in the arts, data science and digital humanities.
 All our camps have a strong emphasis on computing for social good.
-The students are very aware of what is going on in the world and are very passionate on many causes such as the extinction of elephants, the thin blue line, gas and oil and their effects on Iowa.
+The students are very aware of what is going on in the world and are very passionate about many causes such as the extinction of elephants, the thin blue line, gas and oil and their effects on Iowa.
 We bring the kids to the Grinnell campus and for the first time they are thinking about going to college.
-Our college president has been supportive and we’ve made the camps as accessible as possible by keeping our costs low ($25 for a week) and opening early and staying late to accommodate parents work schedules.
+Our college president has been supportive and we’ve made the camps as accessible as possible by keeping our costs low ($25 for a week) and opening early and staying late to accommodate parents’ work schedules.
 We have seen a real impact through these camps.

 What impact has the Pandemic had on your work?

 All our camps have had to be cancelled.
 It is especially difficult because we were seeing a real impact and there is no way to continue it this summer.
 I am also spending a great deal of time worrying about my students and making sure they are getting the support that they need to finish out this school year.
 We face the challenge of how do you teach effectively online, especially in work that involves close interpersonal interactions.
 I just have to keep telling myself and others – this too shall pass.